 - SoundSeal for super-quiet operation.

 The Excel has an integrated jam sensor that detects when something is creating unhealthy levels of resistance.
 It stops the motor and initiates auto-reverse that clears the obstruction and then continues on its merry way.
-In all honesty you may still have to clear the obstruction yourself.
-But at least the motor won’t burn itself out trying in vain to cut through something that shouldn’t be in the disposal to begin with.
+In all honesty, you may still have to clear the obstruction yourself.
+But at least the motor won’t burn itself out trying in vain to cut through something that shouldn’t be at the disposal, to begin with.
 And that should save you breakdowns.

-- There isn’t much that is going to defeat the 3 stage grinding system.
+- There isn’t much that is going to defeat the 3 stages grinding system.

 - The large 40 oz container enables fast cleanup.